digiltd/oh-rtd-test/Apt-Repository.md

 ### BeagleBone Black
 TBD
 ### Ubuntu / Debian
 Install a java 7 runtime.
+On ARM boards, it is not recommended to use any other than Oracle Java, because parts of OpenHAB, in particular bindings, may not work.

 ### Remarks
 The runtime installation is tweaked to use separate folders for configuration, the software, log files